LK-MUG/Global-AI-Bootcamp-2018/Pre-requisites/README.md

 This readme covers necessary steps to be taken care to help you through smooth workshop.

-# Set up your Azure Account
+# Set up your Azure FREE Account

 ### Setting up your Azure Account - follow the steps below
 You may activate an Azure free trial at [https://azure.microsoft.com/en-us/free/]("https://azure.microsoft.com/en-us/free/").